vaibhavbhajanka/smart-video-polling-client/README.md

 - Node.js (v12 or above)
 - npm (Node Package Manager)

-The library is implemented using **modern JavaScript features** like `async/await` and ES6 classes, promoting cleaner, more readable, and maintainable code.

 The library depends on `axios` for making HTTP requests.
 Install it using the following command: